DenverConnectedVehicle/ConnectedPedestrian/PedDetection.md

 #### System Considerations
 1. Firmware/Software:  The pedestrian detection system manufacturer shall indicate what methods are available to securely update field side firmware.
 The manufacturer shall also describe if any central software is provided or available for a fee to perform remote management and configuration of deployed detectors.
 If a central software is available, please provide the candidate OS needed to support the software and the minimum system configuration requirements (e.g., processor, RAM, primary storage, etc.).
 If it is a web-based system, please provide the browsers that are supported.
-   1. Please provide information about methods of remotely updating Firmware in a secure manner.
-Does your solution support failsafe firmware updates?
-Can OS updates be applied independently of application updates?

 1. Video Outputs:  The pedestrian detection system manufacturer shall indicate what items it supports and does not support from the list below.
 The manufacturer is invited to also list items it supports that are not listed below that could be beneficial for CCD.
    1. Digital:  H.264/H.265